sloede/embedding-julia-in-c-examples/README.md

 write a C program that passes data to Julia for processing and then continues using the results.

-There are two demonstrators: The "simple demonstrator" just goes through the motions and shows how to call a Julia function from C for some data processing.
+There are mainly two demonstrators: The "simple demonstrator" just goes through the motions and shows how to call a Julia function from C for some data processing.
 The "MPI demonstrator" is still designed similarly, but in addition uses MPI communication on the Julia side to communicate data originally created in C.

+In addition, a third demonstrator is structured very similar to the "MPI demonstrator", but where the main program is written in Fortran.
+It is slightly more complex than the other two examples, as it uses a C-based shim layer.
+However, this example demonstrates that it is possible to call non-trivial Julia functions (e.g., with MPI communication) from Fortran, where the functions operate on data that was originally allocated in Fortran.

 ## Installation